axeluhl/sailing-analytics/wiki/extreme-sailing-series.md

   * Provider for GPS fixes, course layout and competitor names (TracTrac)
   * 3D Visualization provider (BeTomorrow)
   * Live and official result provider (SAP Sailing Analytics)

+## Technical Architecture
+For the department of Visualization the technical infrastructure is depicted in the following image.
+It is clear that the data flow heavily relies on a good and stable internet connection being available on premise.

+The following image depicts the setup that is desirable for the next events but not yet implemented.
+It features a local setup where the dependency on a reliable internet connection is minimized as much as possible.